mosaicml/llm-foundry/train/README.md

 ```

 ## Dataset preparation
 To run pretraining, you'll need to make yourself a copy of a pretraining dataset.
+Check out the `llm-foundry/data_prep` folder for detailed instructions.

-As an example, here is how to prepare the [C4: Colossal, Cleaned, Common Crawl dataset](https://huggingface.co/datasets/c4).
+As a quickstart, here is how to prepare the [C4: Colossal, Cleaned, Common Crawl dataset](https://huggingface.co/datasets/c4).
 We first convert the dataset from its native format (a collection of zipped JSONs)
 to MosaicML's streaming dataset format (a collection of binary `.mds` files).
 Once in `.mds` format, we can store the dataset in a central location (filesystem, S3, GCS, etc.)